andrewkhun/configure-ad/README.md

 - Step 1 - Setup Resources in Azure
 - Step 2 - Ensure Connectivity Between the Client and Domain Controller
-- Step 3 - Install Active Directory
+- Step 3 - Install and Configure Active Directory
 - Step 4 - Create an Admin and Normal User Account in Active Directory
 - Step 5 - Join Client-1 to your Domain
 - Step 6 - Setup Remote Desktop for Non-Administrative Users on Client-1